divi tips 141

 👉 Choice of new colors

 I've been thinking, do I have to radically change everything?
 Which would mean that my 140 highlighted images would no longer be consistent with the new colors?
-And that it would be a phenomenal job if we had to redo them in new colors...
+And that it would be a phenomenal job if we had to redo them in the new colors...

 Or can I find a trick to keep my highlighted images while changing a little those colors that are really dull?